 PUBLISHER'S NOTE: The secretary of state has determined that the publication of the entire text of the material which is incorporated by reference as a portion of this rule would be unduly cumbersome or expensive.
 This material as incorporated by reference in this rule shall be maintained by the agency at its headquarters and shall be made available to the public for inspection and copying at no more than the actual cost of reproduction.
 This note applies only to the reference material.
-The entire text of the rule is printed here
+The entire text of the rule is printed here.

-(A) The provisions of 40 CFR part 63 promulgated as of June 30, 2009, and Federal Register Notices 74 FR 55683 and 74 FR 46495 promulgated from July 1, 2009, through December 31, 2009, shall apply and are hereby incorporated by reference in this rule, as published by the Office of the Federal Register, U.S. National Archives and

-Records, 700 Pennsylvania Avenue NW, Washington, DC 20408.
+(A) The provisions of 40 CFR 63 promulgated as of June 30, 2010, and Federal Register Notices 75 FR 41991, 75 FR 51570, 75 FR 54970, 75 FR 55636, and 75 FR 77760 promulgated from July 1, 2010, through December 31, 2010, shall apply and are hereby incorporated by reference in this rule, as published by the Office of the Federal Register, U.S. National Archives and Records, 700 Pennsylvania Avenue NW, Washington, DC 20408.
 This rule does not incorporate any subsequent amendments or additions.

-- (B) Exceptions to the adoption are as follows: - 1.
+- (B) Exceptions to subsection (1)(A) of this rule are as follows: - 1.
 Sections 63.13 and 63.15(a)(2) of subpart A; and - 2.
-Those provisions which are not delegable by the United States Environmental Protection Agency (EPA).
-Examples of these include alternative or equivalent methods (for example, sections 63.102(b), 63.150(I)(1) through (I)(4), and 63.177). - (C) In addition to complying with the provisions of this rule, affected sources may be required to obtain an operating permit pursuant to Title V of the Clean Air Act Amendments or 10 CSR 10-6.065. - (D) Where emission limitations, test procedures, or other requirements found in both subsection (1)(A) of this rule and in another rule under Title 10 Division 10 of the Code of State Regulations are applicable to an emission source, the more restrictive rule requirement shall be applied. - (2) Definitions.
+Those provisions which are not delegable by the United States Environmental Protection Agency (EPA). - (C) In addition to complying with the provisions of this rule, affected sources may be required to obtain an operating permit pursuant to Title V of the Clean Air Act Amendments or 10 CSR 10-6.065.

+- (D) Where emission limitations, test procedures, or other requirements found in both subsection (1)(A) of this rule and in another rule under Title 10 Division 10 of the Code of State Regulations are applicable to an emission source, the more restrictive rule requirement shall be applied. - (2) Definitions.
 Certain terms used in 40 CFR part 63 refer to federal officers, agencies, and publications.
-The following terms applicable to Missouri shall be substituted where appropriate for the delegable federal counterparts: - (A) Director shall be substituted for Administrator: - (B) Missouri Department of Natural Resources shall be substituted for EPA, EPA Regional Office, or Environmental Protection Agency; and - (C) Missouri Register shall be substituted for Federal Register. - (3) General Provisions.
-The following are the Maximum Achievable Control Technology (MACT) 40 CFR part 63 subparts that are adopted by reference in subsection (1)(A) of this rule.
+The following terms applicable to Missouri shall be substituted where appropriate for the delegable federal counterparts: - (A) Director shall be substituted for Administrator; - (B) Missouri Department of Natural Resources shall be substituted for EPA, EPA Regional Office, or Environmental Protection Agency; and - (C) Missouri Register shall be substituted for Federal Register. - (3) General Provisions.
+The following are the Maximum Achievable Control Technology (MACT) 40 CFR 63 subparts that are adopted by reference in subsection (1)(A) of this rule.
 Individual source operations or installations in these categories are subject to this rule based on category specific parameters, as specified in the applicable subpart: